HPECert/hpe-3par-cinder-rhoso18/README.md

 ## Overview
 This guide shows how to configure and deploy the HPE Cinder driver in a Red Hat OpenStack Services on OpenShift (RHOSO) 18.0 deployment.
 After reading this, you’ll be able to define the proper configuration and deploy single or multiple HPE Cinder back ends in a RHOSO cluster.

+Note: This documentation includes samples for two backends named alletra-iscsi and alletra-fc.
+The backend name(s) chosen has to match in the openstack-version.yaml, openstack_control_plane.yaml, and in the associated secret files.

 For more information about RHOSO, please refer to its [documentation pages](https://docs.redhat.com/en/documentation/red_hat_openstack_services_on_openshift/18.0/html/deploying_red_hat_openstack_services_on_openshift/index).

 In Red Hat OpenStack Services on OpenShift 18.0, the HPE cinder volume drivers support the following dataplanes: